wp-plugins/kv-plugin-hider/readme.txt

 == Description ==

 Generally all the plug-ins are allowed to see your logged in users, If you want to hide a particular plugin From your users, Just use this plugin to hide it from the plugins.php page.
 But it will work if you activated the plugin.
+If you want to rework with the code, fine take a look at here before start usging this code, It will be helpful to work with your own project.<a href="http://kvcodes.com/2014/05/hide-plugins-users-wordpress/" target="blank" > Kvcodes.com </a>

 **Features**